tannerjared/gii2stl/README.md

 GIfTI files are used by several MRI analysis software packages: https://www.nitrc.org/projects/gifti/

-You can use the FreeSurfer tool mris_convert to convert .pial files from freesurfer to GIfTI: https://surfer.nmr.mgh.harvard.edu/fswiki/GIfTI
+You can use the FreeSurfer tool mris_convert to convert .pial files to GIfTI: https://surfer.nmr.mgh.harvard.edu/fswiki/GIfTI